fyodorio/fyodorio-is-gridsome/content/posts/nx-based-monorepo-pains-and-gains.md

     * A multiple points of updates make git conflicts a daily routine
 * Nrwl provides Nx Console (greatly simplifying getting familiarity with Nx) [only as a VS Code plugin](https://blog.nrwl.io/brand-new-ui-custom-vscode-task-support-more-in-angular-console-9-0-5e4d3a109fb9) which is not very fun if you used to work with other IDEs or editors
 * There are some issues with updating Nx dependencies (there's a bunch of them as you might guess) so if you prefer tighter update cycles, you need to be aware of some possible delays
+* Updating tooling (any tooling, like test runners, or logging libraries, or whatnot) under Nx can turn into a nightmare — there's a thousand (automatically closed, which is a separate topic) issues in Nx's issue tracker which indicate that this is a case for many developers
+* Support for Nx (by that I mean their [official](https://nx.dev/community) Discord and [the issue tracker](https://github.com/nrwl/nx/issues) in the repository itself) is too poor — both me and my peers faced ignoring, neglect and condescension from the Nx devs (which is understandable taking into account the size of the ecosystem but not very nice still though)
-* Switching to alternative tooling inside Nx architecture can be a decent [PITA](https://www.urbandictionary.com/define.php?term=pita)
+* Switching to alternative tools inside Nx architecture can be a decent [PITA](https://www.urbandictionary.com/define.php?term=pita)
 * Work with hybrid mobile development requires an additional setup or engaging additional tools, like [xplat](https://nstudio.io/xplat)

 The list is not complete, but these are the main issues you could face in the mentioned scenario.